 Registering Civil Partnership in Scotland

-- Outdoor marriages can continue within the city, as long as the current cap on attendees of 20 people is observed.
-(This cap does not include the celebrant/registrar and any interpreter)
+- Indoor marriages or civil partnerships can still take place in public spaces, such as a registration office or wedding venue, provided the current cap on attendees of 20 people is maintained (this figure does not include the registrar or celebrant, or any interpreter)

 Guidance issued by the Registrar General for Scotland on Phase 3 of the Routemap through and out of the COVID-19